Research Tools: Simulation

 NSSL researchers have created a computer model that can simulate a thunderstorm to study how changes in the environment can affect its behavior.
 They also contribute to the development of the Weather Research and Forecast (WRF) model used in both research and NWS operations.

-The Weather Research and Forecast (WRF) model is the product of a unique collaboration between the meteorological research and forecasting communities.
-Its level of sophistication is appropriate for cutting edge research, yet it operates efficiently enough to produce high resolution guidance for front-line forecasters in a timely manner.
-Working at the interface between research and operations, NSSL scientists have been major contributors to WRF development efforts and continue to provide leadership in the operational implementation and testing of WRF.
-The NSSL WRF generates daily, real-time 1–36 hour experimental forecasts at a 4km resolution of precipitation, lightning threat, and more.
+The Weather Research and Forecast (WRF) model, a precursor to CAMS, was the product of a unique collaboration between the meteorological research and forecasting communities.
+Its level of sophistication wass appropriate for cutting edge research, yet it operated efficiently enough to produce high resolution guidance for front-line forecasters in a timely manner.
+Working at the interface between research and operations, NSSL scientists were major contributors to WRF development efforts and provided leadership in the operational implementation and testing of WRF.
+The NSSL WRF generated daily, real-time 1–36 hour experimental forecasts at a 4km resolution of precipitation, lightning threat, and more.

 The NSSL COllaborative Model for Multiscale Atmospheric Simulation (COMMAS) is a 3D cloud model used to recreate thunderstorms for closer study.
 COMMAS is able to ingest radar data and lightning data from past events.
 Researchers use COMMAS to explore the microphysical structure and evolution of the storm and the relationship between microphysics and storm electricity.
 They also use COMMAS to simulate different phases of significant events, such as the early tornadic phase of the Greensburg, Kansas supercell that destroyed much of the town in 2004.